Skip to content

 Copy as list of links

-Holding ⌘/ctrl while hovering the mouse over a result will show the Obsidian native Hover Preview.
+Hold Cmd/Ctrl while hovering a result to open Obsidian's native Hover Preview.

-Use this to confirm relevance without leaving your current context.
+Use this to confirm relevance without leaving your current note.

 2. Score ranges vary by embedding model.

-If results feel too broad or too noisy, adjust Sources vs Blocks, limits, filters, or ranking options in the Connections settings.
+3. If results feel too broad or noisy, tune Sources vs Blocks, limits, and filters in Connections settings.

-Each connection can be expanded or collapsed to show more or less content within the list.
+Each result can be expanded or collapsed to show more or less content.

 Refresh